MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ReadMultiple-Operation.md

 ---
-title: "ReadMultiple Operation"
+title:"ReadMultiple Operation"
 ms.custom: na
 ms.date: 06/05/2016
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: d3d63384-570f-40ea-a00d-72cada0b4620
 caps.latest.revision: 10
-manager: pchapman
+manager: edupont
 ---
 # ReadMultiple Operation
 Reads a filtered set of records.
 This operation returns an array of entities.
 The ReadMultiple operation allows the consumer of a web service to specify the number of records to be returned at one time.
 This can reduce load on the server.